CORN3L1US/corn_xarm/README.md

 # corn_xarm

-Lille script der giver mulighed for at lave x-arm emote ved at trykke på "H" - Simplere bliver det ikke XD.
-Drag and drop scriptet i din resource, og start den i din server cfg.
+Small script that allows you to make a x-arm emote by pressing "H" - Very simple.
+Drag and drop the script into your resource folder and launch it in your server cfg.